Maintaining your Teams Connector deployment

 Removing Conferencing Nodes

 If you need to remove a Conferencing Node from the pool for any reason, you do not need to make any immediate changes to your Teams Connector / Azure configuration.
-However, you should make any necessary changes to the $PxNodesSourceAddressPrefixes variable in your stored initialization script to keep it in sync with your actual deployment.
+However, you should make any necessary changes to the $PxNodesSourceAddressPrefixes variable in your stored variable initialization scripts to keep them in sync with your actual deployment.

 Changing the alternative dialing instructions or IVR address